itorgov/laravel-forge-bot/README.md

 This command creates a new menu for managing servers.

+### /webhook

+If you don't want to provide your API token for managing your Laravel Forge account but want to receive deployment notifications the use this command.

 ### /showchatid

 Use this command to get an ID of any chat.